Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Dataset Creation

 \subsection{Data Collection}

-We collected images and associated textual context from a combination of online and offline sources, including news articles,\footnote{\url{https://allbanglanewspapersbd.com/}} Wikipedia,\footnote{\url{https://www.wikipedia.org/} } Banglapedia,\footnote{\url{https://en.banglapedia.org/}} historical books,\footnote{\href{https://www.goodreads.com/shelf/show/history-bangladesh}{\texttt{goodreads/history-bangladesh}}} and general knowledge books.\footnote{\href{https://www.rokomari.com/book/category/1263/general-knowledge}{\texttt{rokomari/general-knowledge}}} We organized the collected materials into nine major domains: \textit{Culture, Food, History, Media \& Movies, National Achievements, Nature, Personalities, Politics, and Sports}.
+We collected images and associated textual context from a combination of online and offline sources, including news articles, Wikipedia, Banglapedia, historical books, and general knowledge books.
+A comprehensive list of these sources are provided in Appendix~\ref{app:data-sources}.
+Initially, we gathered a preliminary pool of 2,019 candidate instances.
+We then rigorously curated the dataset following specific taxonomy-driven guidelines (Appendix \ref{app:curation_guidelines}) to ensure the data accurately reflected the target cultural concepts.
+This curation was conducted by the five authors, who were all native Bengali speakers.
+After the curation, the final dataset contained 1,152 unique images.
+We organized the final curated materials into nine major domains: \textit{Culture, Food, History, Media \& Movies, National Achievements, Nature, Personalities, Politics, and Sports}.
 These specific domains were carefully selected because they collectively encapsulate the multifaceted nature of Bengali identity.
 Rather than defining culture strictly through traditional customs or attire, we adopt a holistic framework where historical milestones, regional geography, traditions, public figures, and everyday entertainment all contribute to the societal ethos.
 Each domain contains an \texttt{images} directory and an \texttt{annotations} directory.